 Over the years, the festival has presented big names, including Mumford & Sons, The Decemberists, Elvis Costello, and Ani DiFranco.

 The festival lasts four days and is much more than just live music.
 Most people camp, and smaller gatherings and music jams break out throughout the day and night.
 The festival is intentionally held the weekend closest to the summer solstice, the longest day of the year and the beginning of summer.

 Bonus: The Telluride Bluegrass Festival is held in the Town Park campground area, a wonderfully scenic area southwest of Telluride.
-Town Park has picturesque walking paths, a pond, multiple playgrounds and sports courts—even and outdoor pool.
+Town Park has picturesque walking paths, a pond, multiple playgrounds, and sports courts—even an outdoor pool.
 The campground itself is one of the best places to camp with families, festival or not.